All the best beaches in Costa Rica are right here on our list. Discover which part of Costa Rica has the best beaches in this article.

 Non-surfers need not fret as there are still other activities which you can do in Playa Dominical aside from surfing.

-Bird watching is a popular thing to do here, given there’s a thick forest thriving within the village.
+Bird watching is a popular thing to do here, given a thick forest thriving within the village.

 12. Nacascolo Beach